Giuseppe Cuccu

 I am a Senior Researcher in Machine Learning with the eXascale Infolab, University of Fribourg, Switzerland under prof. Philippe Cudré-Mauroux.

-Since 2022, I am affiliated with the Human-IST Institute under prof. Denis Lalanne with the position of Maître Assistant, as Coordinator for the new interdisciplinary Specialized Master in Digital Neuroscience.
+Since 2022 I am a Maître Assistant with the Human-IST Institute under prof. Denis Lalanne as Coordinator and Study Advisor for the new interfaculty Specialized Master in Digital Neuroscience.

-I also also teach the courses of Machine Learning (BSc in CS) and Data Analytics in Python (DigitalSkills) as Lecturer.
+I teach the courses of Machine Learning (BSc in CS) and Data Analytics in Python (DigitalSkills).

-I obtained my Ph.D. in 2018 (after a non-linear career started in 2009) from the University of Fribourg, under the supervision of prof. Philippe Cudré-Mauroux.
+I obtained my Ph.D. in 2018, after a non-linear career started in 2009, under the supervision of prof. Philippe Cudré-Mauroux.

-Prior to that I worked for different start-ups (and founded one), and as Research Assistant with both the Dalle Molle Institute for Artificial Intelligence (5y) and with the ICLS group at ZHAW (1y).
+Along the way I worked for different start-ups (and founded one), and as Research Assistant with the Dalle Molle Institute for Artificial Intelligence (5y) and with the ICLS group at ZHAW (1y).

 I have been involved in Machine Learning research since 2008 – mostly on